Any suggestions? Bars? Restaurants? Sites? ANYTHING! (we're all 25-31 year old if that helps) Thanks ya'll

 Fresh is the best for cheap, good food combined with the bar/club atmosphere.

-Hope this helps a little bit. over 7 years ago
+Hope this helps a little bit. almost 8 years ago

 I love Dubrovnik, I've been a few times now and do something different each time.
 I agree Buza bar outside the city walls is great but farely quiet and chilled out.
 There is a square at the bottom of the old town near the cathedral with lots of bars together, one of them has live jazz.
 There are also a few more lively local bars off Stradun to the left when entering from Pile gate, one called cafe africa had some cool live music when I was there two guys playing Led Zepellin.
 Its on the side street with the yummy Pizza slices am sure you won't miss them, delicious and cheap.
 Food can be pricey in the restaurants especially seafood but it is delicious.
 Pizza and pasta is very reasonably priced.